MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-nlb.md

 	- Select **Custom** to specify **TCP**, **UDP**, or both.

 6. In **Persistence**, select **Enable persistence** to make the client session sticky (affinity).
 This setting means that the load balancer will always try to direct the same client to the same VM.
 It's based on the specified source IP address and subnet mask, the destination IP address, and other parameters that vary depending on the protocol.
 7. In **Health Monitors**, you can optionally specify that a verification should run against the load balancer at regular intervals.
 To add a health monitor, specify the protocol and the request.
-For example, entering the command GET? makes an HTTP GET request fo rhte home page of the load balancer and checks for a header response.
-You can also modify the response type, and monitoring interval, timeout, and retries.
+For example, entering the command GET? makes an HTTP GET request for the home page of the load balancer and checks for a header response.
+You can also modify the response type, monitoring interval, timeout, and retries.

 > [!NOTE]
 > The timeout should be less than the interval.